Search

 It’s quite handy to always have internet while travelling in Malaysia.
 It’s useful when you need to call a Grab or use Google Maps in walking mode, for example.

-I decided to buy an e-SIM from Celcom (which I could then do top-ups) at a 7-Eleven store, but you can opt for a more hassle-free option.
 For example, this e-SIM Roaming Mobile Data Plan can be purchased even before you arrive in Malaysia and the options are quite cheap.

 Accommodation in Malaysia

-The choice of where to stay in Malaysia obviously depends on the places you decide to visit 😉.
+The choice of where to stay in Malaysia depends on the places you decide to visit 😉.
 Anyway, here’s a list of the places where I stayed during my stay in Malaysia:

 • Malacca: Liu Men Melaka – a central hotel in a restored building with colonial decor.